-Alma Mater at the Carpenters Building is an artist-driven work, performance, and gathering space opening in Tacoma later this fall.
+Alma Mater is a space to celebrate, nurture, and evolve with the Tacoma Community through food, performance, work, education, and social exchange.
 The idea for a building that encompassed an incubator for artists, areas to perform and display their work, and an economical engine to support them was activated by Jason Heminger’s own creative journey after a three-year stint in Colorado working in education.
 In the summer of 2015, Jason brought on long-time friends and like-minded thinkers Aaron Spiro and Rachel Ervin to help develop his vision into a concrete plan.
 Since then, the Alma Mater team has received generous investment, support, and excitement for what’s to come.

 Where we’re going

 Because we wanted to create a lasting, sustainable model that doesn’t rely on non-profit funding cycles and the whims of a fickle creative market, we decided to build something that doesn’t look like the typical arts organization.
 Instead, we opted for a for-profit (or slim-profit, as it may be) approach to providing opportunities for artists.
 The structure that emerged was an ecosystem of artists, programming, hospitality, and the public.

-The first floor of the Carpenters Building will house all of our public spaces and programming: a venue that will hold up to 500 people, an all-day café with an adventurous chef at the helm (no, we can’t tell you who yet, but soon!), a cocktail lounge and community room, and an outdoor green space.
-Our recording studios, shared artist work spaces, and artist incubator will live on the second floor.
-Sign up for our newsletter to get regular updates, or visit our Work With Us page to submit your resume.
+The first floor of the Carpenters Building houses our public spaces and programming: Fawcett Hall, our performance venue, Honey, an all-day café and community room, Matriarch cocktail lounge, and an outdoor green space.
+Our recording studios, shared artist work spaces, and artist incubator will live on the second floor and be open for business later this summer.